MiguelCapitao/Instagram-LoginPage/README.md

 - **index.html:** Contains the html structure .
 - **styles.css:** Style file to enhance the visual presentation.
 - **images folder** This directory contains all the images utilized in the project

+## How to use:
+1. Clone the repository: `git clone https://github.com/MiguelCapitao/Instagram-LoginPage.git`
+2. Navigate to the project directory: `cd Instagram-LoginPager`
+3. Open the `index.html` file in your browser.

 # DESKTOP